bbc/news-cross-browser-validation-api/README.md

 Alternatively the variables can be set in the environment using env or your CI framework (like Travis or Jenkins)

 Notice that selenium driver.quit is not required for Capybara tests because Capybara implicitly does so.

+To run parallel tests use `parallel_cucumber`instead of cucumber.
+Add the option -n to specify the number of parallele processes.
+Add the parallel_tests gem in your Gemfile.

+To run local testing, set the capability `browserstack.local` in features/support/env.rb to true.

 ###Further Reading
 - [CapyBara](http://jnicklas.github.io/capybara/)